|

 Matters that require major resources or policy issues are usually

-made by consensus of the core group and extended core group
+made by consensus of the core group and interested community

-after much dialogue.
-Occasionally, specific issues are decided
+members after much dialogue.
+Occasionally, specific issues are

-by vote.
-Area coordinators have authority to make most work
+decided by vote.
+Area coordinators have authority to make most

-decisions, but only after getting input interactively.
-Almost
+work decisions, but only after getting input interactively.

-coordinate -- and therefore some decision making authority --
+to coordinate -- and therefore some decision making authority

 The idea is that most current issues are